caribdao/caribdao/README.md

 ### We are cooking with ⛽️!

+Check the docs folder for Carib DAO documents.

 <!--
 **caribdao/caribdao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.